 The debate about the ontology of spacetime is standardly construed as a dilemma between substantivalism and relationalism.
 I argue that a trilemma is more appropriate, emergent spacetime theories being the third category.
 Philosophical arguments do not distinguish between emergent spacetime and its effective substantival counterpart.
 It is arguments from physics that force us to give up substantivalism in favour of emergent spacetime theories.
 The remaining new dilemma is between emergent spacetime and relationalism.
 I provide a list of questions which one should consider when discussing emergent spacetime theories and apply them to a quantum super fluid toy model of emergent spacetime.

-This paper has been awarded the Templeton Philosophy of Cosmology Essay Prize; a copy is available upon request.
+This paper has been awarded the Templeton Philosophy of Cosmology Essay Prize; it has been published in Philosophy Compass in 2019.

 Galactic Sources of Ultrahigh-Energy Cosmic Rays